Blackfoot Language Group

 Don Frantz (University of Lethbridge) Blackfoot linguistics consultation

 Annabelle Chatsis (University of Montana 2010-2011) Language consultation

 Chuck Harris (Social Science Research Lab at the University of Montana)

 BLG created two picture books Ponoka ki Sisttsi and O'towaawahkaa'op Ponoka.
 The stories developed by the volunteers.
-Words used in the book are simple and appropriate for use in beginning class, indipendent learners, communities, and families.
+Words used in the book are simple and appropriate for use in beginning class, independent learners, communities, and families.
 The pictures are colorful and the backgrounds contain nature; useful for language learning when describing these scenes.
-The development process has been presented at the 2nd International Conference on Languageveloping and Ae Documentation and Conservation (ICLDC).
+The development process has been presented at the 2nd International Conference on Languagedeveloping and Ae Documentation and Conservation (ICLDC).

 - (2011) Jeremy Lee, Sara Schroeder, Shiho Yamamoto, Mizuki Miyashita and Annabelle Chatsis.
 “Drchiving Open-Source Blackfoot Teaching Materials.”
-2nd International Conference on Languageveloping and Ae Documentation and Conservation (ICLDC) Honolulu, Hawai'i.
+2nd International Conference on Languagedeveloping and Ae Documentation and Conservation (ICLDC) Honolulu, Hawai'i.
 Scheduled on Feb.
 12th 2011.

-Copies of these books were braught to Piegan Institute, and they were also used in a Blackfoot Language Class at the University of Montana by Annabelle Chatsis when she taught the language on campus.
+Copies of these books were brought to Piegan Institute, and they were also used in a Blackfoot Language Class at the University of Montana by Annabelle Chatsis when she taught the language on campus.

 There was an acquisition request by Calgary Public Library.
 However, since the goal of BLG is not to make profit, these are not for sale.
 Instead, a copy of these books were donated.
 The term of use is currently under development.

 Brief history and the development of the videoclips were presented at conferences: